 The most timeless, elegant look tends to be more formal.
 It transcends the vagaries of fashion and keeps the eye focused on the all important faces.
 Most studio portraits will not drop below the knees, so shoes are less an issue.
-For in-home portraits, please dress from the shoes up.

 Here are guidelines which we know will work:

 Gentlemen - Dark Jackets (tuxedo or suit), white shirt, tie, and dark pants.